RockLib/RockLib.Encryption/README.md

 #### `Current` property and `SetCurrent` method

-The `Crypto` class will attempt to set its `Current` property by reading from your [App.config or Web.config](#configuration).
-If your application does not have a App.config or Web.config, or you wish to override what is in your App.config or Web.config, you can programmatically set the value of the `Current` property at the "beginning" of your application, e.g. `Program.Main` or global.asax's `application_start` by calling the `SetCurrent` method.
+The `Crypto` class will attempt to set its `Current` property using the [`RockLib.Configuration.Config` static class](#configuration).
+If you do not wish to use the `Config` static class, you can programmatically set the value of the `Crypto.Current` property at the "beginning" of your application by calling the `Crypto.SetCurrent` method.

-**If you wish to programmatically set the value of the `Current` property, you must do so at the "beginnning" of your application, e.g. `Program.Main` or global.asax's `application_start` method by calling the `SetCurrent` method.
-Once the `Current` property has been read, its value is "locked" - any calls to `SetCurrent` will not succeed.**
+**NOTE: Once the `Crypto.Current` property has been read, its value is "locked" - any calls to `SetCurrent` will not succeed.**

 ```c#
 class Program